kogo59/Filippi_Karakoram_and_Western_Himalaya/chapters/10_chapter_IX.md

 monumental by comparison, these latter consisting of clay brick walls strengthened at the corners by beams incorporated in the masonry.
-The strange thing is that constructions so elaborate are to be found in the Indus valley only m the most prosperous villages, whereas the habitations of Chongo are rudely built of rough stones and mud.
+The strange thing is that constructions so elaborate are to be found in the Indus valley only in the most prosperous villages, whereas the habitations of Chongo are rudely built of rough stones and mud.
 Upon the corners of these walled enclosures are placed four or more big round stones.
 The ground within had in several cases broken through, showing that under the enclosure the earth was